tomquirk/uq-catalogue-api/README.md

 5. Get a coffee, this might take a while...

 #### API
+The API will depend on a local (or otherwise) installation of the DB.
 1. In the root dir, `npm install`
 2. `npm start`
 3. Defaults to port `3000` - to test, try hitting `localhost:3000/api/course/csse1001`